unsignd/objecty.js/README.md

 # objecty.js

-`objecty.js` is a javascript library for canvas drawing which objectify shapes.
+`objecty.js` is a javascript module for canvas drawing which objectify shapes.

 ## Setup
 Download latest version of `objecty.js` from Releases and include it in your directory.